-- Provide clear evidence of their capacity to operate new schools successfully while maintaining quality in existing schools; - ii.
-Document their educational, organizational, and financial performance records based on all existing schools; - iii.
+- i.
+Provide clear evidence of their capacity to operate new schools successfully while maintaining quality in existing schools; - ii.
+Document their educational, organizational, and financial performance records based on all existing schools;

+- iii.
 Explain any never-opened, terminated, or non-renewed schools (including terminated or non-renewed third-party contracts to operate schools); - iv.
 Present their growth plan, business plan, and most recent financial audits; - v.
 Meet high standards of academic, organizational, and financial success to earn approval for replication; and - vi.
-Document any current or past litigation and the resolution of such litigation.
+Document any current or past litigation and the resolution of such litigation. - f.
+Elements for applicants proposing to contract with educational service providers, including charter management organizations (if applicable).